Frequently asked questions

 Our practice documents your results in a digital DMP form, which is securely transmitted to your health insurance provider.

 No, we handle the registration once you consent.
-You may receive a written confirmation from your insurer.
+You might receive a written confirmation from your insurance.

 Are there educational courses within DMPs?